OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-01.md

 ## Luke 1:60

-but his mother spoke up and said, “No!
+but his mother responded, “No!
 He is to be called John.”

 ## Luke 1:61

-They said to her, “There is no one among your relatives who has that name.”
+They said to her, “None of your relatives has that name.”

 ## Luke 1:62